apache/druid/docs/Tutorial:-A-First-Look-at-Druid.md

 Solving a Problem
 -----------------

 One of Druid’s main powers is to provide answers to problems, so let’s pose a problem.
 What if we wanted to know what the top pages in the US are, ordered by the number of edits over the last few minutes you’ve been going through this tutorial?
-To solve this problem, we have to return to the query we introduced at the very beginning of this tutorial, the [[GroupByQuery]].
+To solve this problem, we have to return to the query we introduced at the very beginning of this tutorial, the [GroupByQuery](GroupByQuery.html).
 It would be nice if we could group by results by dimension value and somehow sort those results… and it turns out we can!

 Let’s create the file: